maziac/DeZog/documentation/EmulatorInterface.md

 ## MAME

+(not implemented)

 ### gdbstub

-The EmulatorClass communicates with MAME via the gdb remote protocol via a  socket.
+The Remote communicates with MAME via the gdb remote protocol via a  socket.
 Mame needs to be started with the gdbstub lua script for this to work.

 I.e. MAME uses gdb syntax for communicaton with DeZog.